 Arterial Blood Gas Calculator

-Acid-base diagnosis and oxygenation status determine if a patient has respiratory or metabolic imbalances.
+Acid-base screening assessment and oxygenation status determine if a patient has respiratory or metabolic imbalances.
 This tool uses established clinical equations to verify how the body is responding to illness.
 First, it compares the pH against normal ranges to identify acidity or alkalinity.
 Next, it analyzes PaCO₂ and HCO₃⁻ levels to pinpoint the primary cause of the imbalance.

 Expected PaCO₂ = (1.5 × HCO₃⁻) + 8 ± 2